rhymeyang/Se/docs/308B/BusinessResilience.md

 >
 > With the wide use of public cloud and Internet colocation centers, reciprocal sites have fallen out of favor.
 Still, they may be ideal for organizations with mainframe computers that are otherwise too expensive to deploy to a cold or warm site.

-- **Geographic Site Selection**
-  - An important factor in the process of recovery site selection is the location of the recovery site.
+**Geographic Site Selection**<br/>An important factor in the process of recovery site selection is the location of the recovery site.
 The distance between the main processing site and the recovery site is vital and may figure heavily into the viability and success of a recovery operation.

 A recovery site should not be located in the same geographic region as the primary site.
 A recovery site in the same region may be involved in the same regional disaster as the primary site and may be unavailable for use or be suffering from the same problems present at the primary site.